 Anthony Lamas, a three-time James Beard Foundation nominee for Best Chef Southeast, helms Seviche in Louisville.
 Here, he experiments with the Latin flavors he grew up with — try his empanadas filled with Kentucky bison or his Tuna Old Fashioned, a dish of tuna ceviche accented with Kentucky bourbon and soy sauce.

 Latin flavors mingle with Southern flavors at Seviche, where tuna might be accented with Kentucky bourbon and soy sauce.

-Inquire into special “chef series dinners” that highlight trending ingredients (past dinners have featured everything from local craft beer to country ham).
+At this Lexington must-eat, inquire into special “chef series dinners” that highlight trending ingredients (past dinners have featured everything from local craft beer to country ham).
 The regular menu is sophisticated with plenty of local flavors — try salmon brushed with bourbon-infused barbecue sauce, served with sweet corn fritters and salsa of cucumber and sweet pepper.

 Holly Hill Inn

 The restaurant at this historic inn, located just outside Lexington, is a longstanding Kentucky dining destination.
 Inquire into the popular “dinner club” series of themed meals, or make reservations for lunch, dinner or Sunday brunch, when the Bluegrass Red-Eye Benedict layers poached local eggs with country ham on a cake of fried grits.

 Making a reservation at Holly Hill Inn?
 Inquire into the restaurant’s popular “dinner club” series of themed meals.